dhoer/choco-selenium/ReadMe.md

     "browserName": "internet explorer", "maxInstances": 1,
     "seleniumProtocol": "WebDriver"}]`.
     Default: `'<Get-ToolsLocation>\selenium\capabilities.json'`.
-- `/hub` - The url that will be used to post the registration request.
+- `/hub:` - The url that will be used to post the registration request.
     This option takes precedence over -hubHost and -hubPort options.
     Default: `http://localhost:4444`.
-- `/downPollingLimit` - Node is marked as "down" if the node hasn't responded after the number of checks specified in `[downPollingLimit]`.
+- `/downPollingLimit:` - Node is marked as "down" if the node hasn't responded after the number of checks specified.
 Default: `2`.
-- `/maxSession` - Max number of tests that can run at the same time on the node, irrespective of the browser used.
+- `/maxSession:` - Max number of tests that can run at the same time on the node, irrespective of the browser used.
 Default: `5`.
-- `/nodePolling` - In ms : specifies how often the hub will poll to see if the node is still responding.
+- `/nodePolling:` - In ms : specifies how often the hub will poll to see if the node is still responding.
 Default: `5000`.
-- `/nodeStatusCheckTimeout` - In ms : connection/socket timeout, used
+- `/nodeStatusCheckTimeout:` - In ms : connection/socket timeout, used
     for node "nodePolling" check.
 Default: `5000`.
-- `/port` - The port number the server will use.
+- `/port:` - The port number the server will use.
 Default: `5555`.
-- `/proxy` - The class used to represent the node proxy.
+- `/proxy:` - The class used to represent the node proxy.
     Default: `org.openqa.grid.selenium.proxy.DefaultRemoteProxy`
 - `/register` - If specified, node will attempt to re-register itself automatically with its known grid hub if the hub becomes unavailable.
 Default: `true`.
-- `/registerCycle` - In ms : specifies how often the node will try to register itself again.
+- `/registerCycle:` - In ms : specifies how often the node will try to register itself again.
 Allows administrator to restart the hub without restarting (or risk orphaning) registered nodes.
 Must be specified with the "-register" option.
 Default: `5000`.
-- `/servlets` - List of default (hub or node) servlets to enable.
+- `/servlets:` - List of default (hub or node) servlets to enable.
     Advanced use cases only.
 Specify multiple servlets:
     `[tld.company.ServletA,tld.company.ServletB]`.
 The servlet must
     exist in the path: /grid/admin/ServletA /grid/admin/ServletB.
     Default: `@()`.
-- `/timeout` - In seconds : Specifies the timeout before the server automatically kills a session that hasn't had any activity in the last X seconds.
+- `/timeout:` - In seconds : Specifies the timeout before the server automatically kills a session that hasn't had any activity in the last X seconds.
 The test slot will then be released for another test to use.
 This is typically used to take care of client crashes.
 For